mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

-The first phase of this project was to clean up all the datasets.
-As a starting point, Excel was the ideal option to carry out the initial cleaning tasks.
+The first part of this project was to clean up all the datasets.
+As a starting point, Excel was the most practical option to do the initial data cleaning.

-To make sure that all changes were saved, I converted the CSVs into **Excel Workbooks** and went through the following steps in each spreadsheet:
+After converting the CSVs into **Excel Workbooks**, I went through the following steps in each spreadsheet:

 ### Link Here: [Data Cleaning Excel Full Steps](https://github.com/mauriciolarroque/Bikeshare-Case-Study/blob/main/Data-Cleaning.md)